tranthanhvu/Flutter-StateManagement/README.md

-# Flutter-architecture
+# Flutter-StateManagement
-To compare architectures (state management) using in flutter.

 I'm noob in flutter.
-This project doesn't belong to any researchs, it's only my starting project trying to find out my favorite architectures in flutter.
+This project doesn't belong to any researchs, it's only my starting project trying to find out my favorite state managements in flutter.
 Disclamer: All state managements which are appeared in this project is only my taste.

 # State managements are used in this project: